[Translate to english:]

 Fotos:

-Exhibitions at the k1 Culture Center in Traunreut / Germany 2023 (© Gabi Rasch), the Public Library in Dornbirn / Austria 2021 and the Hong Kong Book Fair 2022.
+Exhibitions at the k1 Culture Centre in Traunreut / Germany 2023 (© Gabi Rasch), the Hong Kong Book Fair 2022 and at the Asian Festival of Children's Content in Singapore 2024 (© O'live and Write.
+Courtesy of Singapore Book Council)..

 * A “wimmelbook” (German term „“Wimmelbuch“ or “Wimmelbilderbuch”) refers to a special type of picture book.
 These books are usually wordless or almost wordless, and their large-format pictures are teeming with things, people, animals, objects, etc. Some of these books belong to the category of “seek-and-find” or “hidden (object)” picture books, because they ask the readers to search for a certain character or object.